CharlieHesuda/XAML-/Home.md

 * Or, the more comprehensive [[Getting Started|Getting Started]] guide.

-* Quick start guide for using icons: [[Using Icons]]

 ## Download

-You can install/download it via Nuget
+You can install/download it via NuGet

 * [Material Design Themes](https://www.nuget.org/packages/MaterialDesignThemes/)